mile-hi-labs/react-session/README.md

 ```

+## Demo
+This project comes with a built-in React demo.

 ## Development
-This project uses Webpack and comes with both a development and production environment.
-See `package.json` for more details.
+This projects uses Webpack to build the project.
+Please see `package.json` for available scripts.
 - Clone this repository
 - Run `npm link` from this library
 - Open up a project where you'd like to use this library